Royce Lewis Preview, Player Props: Twins vs. Guardians

-Royce Lewis -- .250 average over his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Gavin Williams on the hill, on August 29 at 7:40 PM ET.
+Royce Lewis -- with a slugging percentage of .650 in his past 10 games, including five home runs -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Tanner Bibee on the hill, on August 30 at 1:10 PM ET.

-In his last game, he collected four RBI (going 2-for-4 with a home run and a walk) against the Guardians.
+In his previous game, he notched a home run while going 1-for-4 against the Guardians.

 Royce Lewis Game Info & Props vs. the Guardians